rmcanany/SolidEdgeStorekeeper/Readme.md

 In this example, we are also updating the description property.
 That isn't necessary for the program to function.
 It just illustrates how to update Solid Edge file properties.
 Any property in the file can be updated in this way.

 One more thing about this example.
-Note there is a tooltip being specified.
-If you want one, it needs to be on the first line after a `Node` definition.
-There is a fix coming for that restriction, but it's not in there now.
+You'll notice there is a tooltip being specified.
+That has nothing to do with a standard part *per se*; it is just a UI element.
+It is not necessary, but can be handy for users in certain cases like this one, where an abbreviation is used.

 ## OPEN SOURCE PACKAGES